 How To Clean Fish: Fresh Sardines

-If you are really not comfortable with cleaning fish, just don’t do it.
+If you are really not comfortable about how to clean fish, just don’t do it.

 Of course it is a bloody little job and then there is also that faint fishy aroma filling your nostrils all the time.
 It comes with the fish.
 But if you’re lucky, then your fishmonger might want to clean the fish for you.
 Maybe you can find them already filleted, who knows?